© 2025 Connecticut Public

 “There was a whole slew of things that happened to really take away that identity and that sense of who you are and strip that away,” Williams said.

 Williams said it is important that people acknowledge the strength of Indigenous people and how they contributed to the fabric of America.
-She is grateful that her Nana had the choice to be able to pass whatever aspects of her culture or life experiences she wanted to share.
+She said she is grateful that her Nana was able to pass on traditional Shinnecock dishes and key life experiences despite the government's efforts to strip away our culture.

-“I think that is a beautiful thing to be able to pass on.
-And no matter what happens in life you have the choice to pass, whatever it is you want to pass on about your culture,” Williams said.
-“I'm just blessed to be able to get that from my Nana.”
+“I think that is a beautiful thing to be able to pass on," Williams said.
+“I'm blessed to be able to get that from my Nana.”